yihong-chen/yihong-chen/README.md

 ### Welcome! 👋

-My name is Yihong Chen, and I am a joint PhD student between Fundamental AI Research at Meta and [UCL NLP](https://nlp.cs.ucl.ac.uk/).
-My research focuses on AI knowledge acquisition, specifically on how different AI systems can learn to represent and use concepts/symbols efficiecntly.
+My name is Yihong Chen.
+I research on AI knowledge acquisition, specifically on how different AI systems can learn to abstract, represent and use concepts/symbols efficiecntly.

 I am open to collaborations on topics related to embedding learning, link prediction, and language modeling.
-If you would like to get in touch, you can reach me by emailing yihong-chen AT outlook DOT com, poke me on [Threads](https://www.threads.net/@yihong.curiosity) or simply booking a [Zoom meeting](https://calendly.com/yhc-curiosity/30min) with me.
+If you would like to get in touch, you can reach me by emailing yihong-chen AT outlook DOT com, or simply booking a [Zoom meeting](https://calendly.com/yhc-curiosity/30min) with me.

 ### Looking for Some Inspirations?

+💥 Mar 2024, Quanta Magazine covers our research on periodical embedding forgetting.
+Check out the article [here](https://www.quantamagazine.org/how-selective-forgetting-can-help-ai-learn-better-20240228/).

 💥 Dec 2023, I will present our forgetting paper at NeurIPS 2023.
 Check out the poster [here](https://pbs.twimg.com/media/GBQ6AGBWAAA6sn4?format=jpg&name=4096x4096).